Is this program right for you?

 Be the one advancing your firefighting career.
 If you are a member of the fire service and require the essential skills and competencies to be an Interior Operations Level Firefighter, then this program is for you.

 A Standards-based Program

-Complete a program aligned with the standards set in the BC Office of the Fire Commissioner's Structure Firefighters Competency and Training Playbook for interior firefighting.
+Complete a program aligned with the British Columbia Fire Service Minimum Training Standards for interior firefighting set by the BC Office of the Fire Commissioner.

 Credit to NFPA Certification